sergey-s-anikeev/chekhov-sakhalin-1890-census/docs/methodology.md

 If a person record starts on one printed page and continues onto the next page, the `page_number` should be the printed page where the record begins.

+## Language and Translation Strategy

+The project preserves Russian/Cyrillic source values as the authoritative data layer.
+Translation and transliteration are applied only after cleaning and QA are completed.

+The workflow uses three layers:

+1. Raw extracted data — source-like Russian text.
+2. Clean Russian canonical data — normalized Russian values used as the master database.
+3. Bilingual analytical data — Russian values plus English translations/transliterations for SQL, Tableau, and portfolio presentation.

+Personal names are transliterated, not translated.
+Analytical categories such as legal status, religion, literacy, family status, and origin place are translated through controlled reference tables.

 ## Raw-to-Final Conversion

 The extraction workflow separates the process into two stages.